afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 **Summary**

-- From this video, you should have an understanding of the mission planning problem and how we construct and use graphs as a map level representation of our planning domain.
+- From this lesson, you should have an understanding of the mission planning problem and how we construct and use graphs as a map level representation of our planning domain.
 - In addition, you should now be comfortable with using Breadth-First Search to navigate an unweighted graph to find the shortest path to a given destination.